Aliqyan-21/RaNdDoOm/README.md

 The script compiles `generator.cpp` using `g++` and then executes the generated `generator` executable.

+## Save Passwords

+The `savePassword.h` header file adds a new feature to save generated passwords with user-defined keys for easy identification.

+### How to Use:

+1. When prompted, choose to save the password in a `passwords.txt` file.

+2. Enter a tag to identify your password.

+3. Your password, along with the provided tag, will be saved in the `passwords.txt` file.

 ## Notes

 - The password generation algorithm is a unique creation designed for strong and random passwords.